B4.2.1

 A mixotroph is an organism that uses both autotrophic and heterotrophic nutrition.
 Put simply, it can make some organic compounds using light, while also obtaining organic compounds by feeding or by uptake from other organisms or organic matter.

 Euglena is the standard freshwater example.
 When light is available, it can photosynthesize, but it can also obtain organic material heterotrophically.
-Many mixotrophs are not freshwater organisms; oceanic plankton include many species that combine photosynthesis with uptake or ingestion of organic material.
+Many mixotrophs live outside freshwater; oceanic plankton include many species that combine photosynthesis with uptake or ingestion of organic material.

-For inputs, processes and outputs: mixotrophs may take in light, carbon dioxide and inorganic nutrients for photosynthesis, plus organic particles or dissolved organic compounds for heterotrophy.
-Their processes combine carbon fixation with feeding, uptake or digestion.
+Mixotrophs may input light, carbon dioxide and inorganic nutrients for photosynthesis, plus organic particles or dissolved organic compounds for heterotrophy.
+They combine carbon fixation with feeding, uptake or digestion.
 The outputs are growth, biomass and metabolic energy from both routes.

 A saprotroph is a heterotrophic organism that secretes digestive enzymes onto dead organic matter, then absorbs the soluble products of external digestion.
 Many fungi and bacteria feed in this way.

-A decomposer breaks down dead organic matter and returns chemical elements to the ecosystem in forms that can be reused.
+A decomposer breaks down dead organic matter and returns chemical elements to the ecosystem in reusable forms.
 Saprotrophic fungi and bacteria count as decomposers because they digest dead material and recycle elements such as carbon and nitrogen through ecosystems.

-A domain is the highest taxonomic rank used to group organisms by basic cellular and molecular features.
+A domain is the highest taxonomic rank used to group organisms by fundamental cellular and molecular features.
 The three domains of life are Bacteria, Archaea and Eukarya.
-Archaea are unicellular organisms without a nucleus, and they form one of these three domains.
+Archaea are unicellular organisms without a nucleus that form one of these three domains.

 A phototroph is an organism that uses light as an energy source for ATP production.
-In archaea, this does not mean plant-like photosynthesis, and you do not need details of pigments or pathways.
+In archaea, this is not plant-like photosynthesis, and you do not need details of pigments or pathways.

 A chemotroph is an organism that obtains energy for ATP production by oxidizing chemical substances.
 Some archaea oxidize inorganic chemicals.